Spoon Fishing For Salmon In Rivers: Guide Tactics and Tips

 I will often change my methods based on the river conditions.
 These river conditions include:

-The downside to clear water, especially shallow clear water is that the salmon can be nervous and not willing to bite.
+The downside to clear water, especially in shallow clear water, is that the salmon can be nervous and not willing to bite.
 I’ve seen salmon spooked by the splash of a spoon or when the spoon gets close to them.
 This usually occurs in low water when they are holding.

 If the salmon are spooked, smaller and less flashy spoons can work best when cast far away from the salmon and then pulled past them.
-Move the spoon slower and make sure you stay out of sight.
+I will move the spoon slower, and make sure I stay out of sight.

 Guide Tip: When fishing spooked or nervous salmon, do not land the spoon on top of them.